ShinaJr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20 script removes all letters c and C from input Task 21 script reverses its input
 Task 22 script displays all users and their home directories, sorted by users.
+Task 23 command  finds all empty files and directories in the current directory and all sub-directories.